Norhanahmed38/JavaFxSciCalc/README.md

 # JavaFxSciCalc
+Our project is a simple construction of scientific calculator (The version of Microsoft applications), constructed by JaveFx and Java Fxml.
+The project is an approximate construction to all the methods and functions of real scientific calculator.
 # The main GUI construction contains:
   • An Anchorpane as the main container.
   • VBox containing all the other layouts.